tibbsm/tibbsm.github.io/README.md

 * Doodles
 * Testing git creds

-* test other repos with sapper/gh-pages
+* test other repos with sapper/gh-pages!
-* it's gotta go some where at some point right???
-* one more day!!